kjappelbaum/oximachine_featurizer/README.md

 * need to export `CSD_HOME='/home/kevin/CCDC/CSD_2019` on thinkpad, run in `dimensionality` conda env

+* is the ditribution of MOF oxidation states different from the priors in pymatgen (global oxidation states)

 ## ML
 The idea is to be inspired by the bond-valence method and to use low-dimensional, chemically meaningful feature.